The Master Brewer's house

 Parking is on the street outside with no meters or parking charges.
 It's possible to park right outside, which is very useful for people with restricted mobiiity.

 Montreuil and Northern France can't be described as Mediterranean, but their great advantage is proximity to the UK, as it is easily possible to get here in 3 or 4 hours by car from London.

 The countryside is surprisingly attractive.
 It is very similar to Kent although the land use is different.
 There are rolling hills offering big skies and distant views over a landscape cut by deep, pretty valleys with peaceful villages, many of them medieval.
 Climate is similar to southern counties of England; we do get some sun in summer!

-Montreuil is officially one of the 100 most beautiful destinations in France see http://www.plusbeauxdetours.com/destinations-france/detail_montreuil-sur-mer-nord-pas-de-calais-pas-de-calais_400252.html
+Montreuil-sur-Mer is officially designated as one of the "100 most beautiful destinations" in France.

-2013 was a busy year in the town due to the release of the Hollywood film of Victor Hugo's novel "Les Miserables".
-Montreuil-sur-Mer is the town where Jean Valjean is mayor and factory-owner.
+The release of the Hollywood film of Victor Hugo's novel "Les Miserables" has brought new visitors to Montreuil-sur-Mer as this is the town where Jean Valjean is mayor and factory-owner.